 One feature that separates the truly glurgical from the ordinary morality tale or twist of fate is that the story points in so many directions at once, it's hard to figure out what the message actually is.

 Let's take the example of the much-reprinted "I am (name drug)" genre.
-I won't waste bandwidth reprinting any of them here, since they tend to be long, and rather painful to reprint.
-Suffice it to say that at least a few of these are actually written by ad men and ministers, that they detail excruciatingly and with almost sadistic relish, the depredations of whatever drug (heroin, meth, crack, bananas...) is considered to be the absolute #1 addictive killer that week.
+I won't waste bandwidth reprinting any of them, one is to be found here.
+Suffice it to say that at least a few of these are actually written by ad men and ministers, that they detail excruciatingly and with almost sadistic relish, the depredations of whatever drug (heroin, meth, crack, bananas...) is considered to be the absolute #1 addictive killer that week, with very little personal experience.
 Now, if you simply presented this as it is, most people wouldn't stop to read it, because "people don't read poetry".
 So, someone decides to sweeten the pot with a few details.
 It's not a minister talking, but a real-live addict!
 And not just a bitter middle-aged man, as terminal junkies are likely to be, but a young girl, dying at the height of her beauty.
 That's not enough, but she has to be dying of some drug-related condition or disease.
 Let's even give her a baby!

 Therefore , the glurge version will generally tell you to "READ THIS TO YOUR KIDS AND FORWARD".